 Stewarding Ash Meadows has always been about relationships and that continues to be true in the work Ash Meadows NWR does today.

 Since the 1990s, the U.S. Fish and Wildlife Service and its partners have devoted themselves to conserving the water table, restoring habitats, and preserving Ash Meadows’ endemic species.
 Stream channels have been recreated, endemic species reintroduced to springs from which they’d been extirpated, and invasive fish and plants are managed through manual removal, prescribed burns, barriers, native seeding, and frequent monitoring.
-Annually, Ash Meadows hosts Nevada Conservation Corps crews and volunteers from the communities to participate in and cattail removal.
+Annually, Ash Meadows hosts Nevada Conservation Corps crews and volunteers from the communities to participate in invasive species invasive species

 In addition, Ash Meadows hosts a partnership between the FWS, Death Valley National Park, and the state of Nevada to protect the Devils Hole pupfish from extinction.
 After the Devils Hole pupfish population catastrophically crashed to 35 fish in 2013, the FWS built the Fish Conservation Facility at Ash Meadows.
 Facility staff collect eggs from Devils Hole and raise the young in a carefully controlled aquarium after they hatch.
 Once they reach adulthood, they are released into a refuge tank to mate and mingle.
 There, the refuge tank functions like a lab and an ark should catastrophe strike Devils Hole again.